 You may have other accessories, depending on your package.
-Please check for damage or missing items before using your Optimus.

 When connecting the preamplifier, please take great care to only turn the locking ring at the base.

 Twisting the preamplifier body is likely to cause serious damage.
 The microphone capsule is also delicate, and care needs to be taken when handling it.